DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 `GraphQL::PersistedQueries` is the implementation of [persisted queries](https://github.com/apollographql/apollo-link-persisted-queries) for [graphql-ruby](https://github.com/rmosolgo/graphql-ruby).
 With this plugin your backend will cache all the queries, while frontend will send the full query only when it's not found at the backend storage.

 - 🗑**Heavy query parameter will be omitted in most of cases** – network requests will become less heavy
-- 🤝**Clients share** – it's enough to miss cache only once for each unique query
+- 🤝**Clients share cached queries** – it's enough to miss cache only once for each unique query
 - 🎅**Works with clients without persisted query support**